mantidproject/mantid/docs/source/release/v3.13.0/framework.rst

 #########

 - The documentation of the algorithm :ref:`algm-CreateSampleWorkspace` did not match its implementation.
 The axis in beam direction will now be correctly described as Z instead of X.
+- The :ref:`ExtractMask <algm-ExtractMask>` algorithm now returns a non-empty list of detector ID's when given a MaskWorkspace.

 Algorithms
 ----------

 - :ref:`ConvertToPointData <algm-ConvertToPointData>` and :ref:`ConvertToHistogram <algm-ConvertToHistogram>` now propagate the Dx errors to the output.

 :ref:`Release 3.13.0 <v3.13.0>`